Cray-HPE/docs-csm/install/pre-installation.md

 1. (`pit#`) ***HOTFIX: 1.5.0 through 1.5.2*** At this time, a newer metal-ipxe RPM is required.
 Please review the current field notices for the hotfix(es).
    The hotfix will insert a new metal-ipxe RPM into the extracted tarball.

+   Download and run the latest hotfix for CASMTRIAGE-6796 from https://release.algol60.net/hotfix/csm-1.5/.

     > ***NOTE*** Anything newer than 1.5.2 may continue without needing any additional step.

 1. (`pit#`) Install/update the RPMs necessary for the CSM installation.